 Settimo Cielo Retail Park

-The largest business park in Italy
+The big commercial park in Italy

 Settimo Cielo Retail Park, the business park inaugurated the first time in 2011 has completed the expansion work in record time: to the 43,000 square meters of existing commercial area, 26,000 have been added, for a total of 69,000 square meters, winning the title of Commercial Park largest in Italy.
 The second phase of development started in October 2017 and ended in 2019, with an operation of around 40 million euros.
 The real estate is the Seventh Development, while the construction of the new spaces was carried out by Building with the design by Building Engineering and Boffa Petrone & Partners.
 The expansion of the “Settimo Cielo” Retail Park, with the areas identified as “sub-areas E and A2”, is a natural completion of a process begun in 2008 with the construction of buildings that now house a series of stores with brand leaders.

 Enlargement, therefore, has as its primary project idea that of giving life to a continuation of the “walk” between commercial activities.
 From the square, which now houses the buildings whose flagship brands are Decathlon and Conforama, continue towards the new buildings.
 This intervention was conceived to create a so-called “closed court” space, where everything takes place, that is, within the “horseshoe” of the buildings.
 These new buildings also follow the modern tendency to create a commercial gallery “en plein air” rather than a covered “mall”.
 The buildings have the main facades facing the inner courtyard, which also houses the car park.